Reeb Graph Metrics from the Ground Up: Basic Definitions

-The ordered pairs of a persistence diagram correspond directly to pairs of critical points in a Morse function, which in turn correspond to nodes in the Reeb graph.
+Often, a persistence diagram is visualized using a scatter plot with the addition of the line $x=y$ to serve as a visual cue for the persistence values; pairs farther away from the diagonal have a larger persistence value.
+The ordered pairs of a persistence diagram correspond directly to pairs of critical points in a Morse scalar field, which in turn correspond to vertices in the Reeb graph.
 For example, index 0 critical points create connected components (0-dimensional homology classes) which are then destroyed by down-forks (saddles with two decreasing edges).
 However, it is possible that a class $\alpha$ is born at $\X_i$ and never dies, such as a cycle in a Reeb graph corresponding to a $1$-dimensional hole in the scalar field.
-Such classes are known as \textbf{essential} homology classes and are represented as $(f(v_i),+\infty)$ in the persistence diagram, where $f(v_i)$ is when the class is born.
+Such classes are known as \textbf{essential} homology classes and are represented as $(a_i,+\infty)$ in the persistence diagram, where the class is born at $\X_i$.

 We can immediately see that this can cause issues by considering two 1-cycles that are born at the same top function value of the loop.
 These two cycles will be represented by two identical persistence pairs, even if the bottoms of the loops are at different function values.

 To alleviate this, we can leverage Poincar\'{e} and Lefschetz duality to create a new sequence of homology groups where we begin and end with the trivial group \cite{Steiner2009}.
 This guarantees that each homology class that is born will also die at a finite value, replacing all the problematic points paired with $\infty$, and implying that each critical point in the Reeb graph will be matched with another critical point at least once.